Cheskieman/resources-Set-up-a-LoadBalancer-to-filter-traffic-from-EC2-Instances/readme.md

 * Click Create Security Group on the bottom to complete the creation of the Security Group.

 * Repeat the process of creating the Security Group.
-However, 1) Create a different username and leave the Inbound and Outbound Rules Blank.
+However, 1) Create a different EC2 username 2) leave the Inbound and Outbound Rules Blank.

 *Select Instances from Left-Handed Options